'Beer Recipe Design Made Easy!'

 4. Enter the maximum capacity of your fermentor, fermentor trub loss, beer to package and hop absorbtion rate.

-5. You can use the default values for gain moisture content, FGDB potential and extract water percentage.
+5. To get started use the default values for gain moisture content, FGDB potential and extract water percentage.

 1. Enter the acid percentages for the phosphoric, lactic and acid malt that you will be using, then select the type of calcium chloride.